Finaly Payments and Guarantees #MarkupAndProfit

 With this language, if they don’t make the final payment, they haven’t complied with the terms and payments of the contract.
 That’s why payment schedules also matter.
 Your final payment should never exceed 2% of the contract sales price.
 This is a classic example of why.
 If this contractor has done everything correct, he should still make a net profit on this job despite all the problems this client has caused.

 Finally, you need to be willing to walk away from a potential client if you see red flags.
 A few weeks ago, we posted a guest article “On Politely & Confidently Qualifying Leads.”
-Another contractor shared with us his approach to qualifying leads:

 The contractor with the problem client explained why he took the project in spite of the red flags.
 “We have ample money in saving to pay for slower times.
 I just haven’t had a client this bad and really did not see how far South this could go.”